-Back in 1961, CNC machining was already gaining popularity in the aerospace and defense industry.
+Back in 1961, CNC machining was already gaining popularity in the aerospace industry.
 Meanwhile, John Charnley (the father of hip replacement surgery) was still fabricating prostheses by himself using a manual lathe and bench tools.
 Thankfully, he made ground-breaking contributions to the medical field before anyone could question the precision and ergonomics of the artificial hips he was machining at the time.

 Since that time, a lot has changed, and CNC machining is now at the forefront of machining technologies used in the medical industry.
 This article covers seven of the most common applications for CNC machining in the medical industry today.

 Applications for CNC machining range from medical implants to surgical tools to medical devices and more.

 Like with any other piece of machined medical hardware, bodily implants, such as knee implants and hip replacements, require a high level of precision and accuracy.
 A slight mistake during manufacturing, and the life and well-being of the patient could be affected significantly.

 CNC Swiss machines are helping to accurately craft patient-specific parts while achieving tolerances as small as 4μm.
 After receiving a request from an orthopedist, a CNC machine center creates a CAD model and recreates the body part through reverse engineering and CNC technology.